Close

 Content Audit + Card Sort

-The undergraduate section of the Integrative Biology Website included 43 webpages, nine of which were listed under the main navigation.
-Many of the older pages were text-heavy, and the information architecture and user interface needed improvement.
+The undergraduate section of the Integrative Biology Website included 43 webpages.
+Many pages were outdated, text-heavy, and difficult to navigate.

 Plus tablet device